schenkty/Paradox/README.md

 12. `dw` - Disable watch_work feature for RPC process (v20 needed)
 13. `al` - How many times to run the autoOnce mode.
 1 (default)

-Slam will not work unless `-tps` argument is specified.
+Slam will not work unless `-bps` argument is specified.
 Slam is weighted towards the specified tps amount but it is randomly decided.

 ### launch modes